Musab-Suhail2003/CNN/README.md

 My first attempt at computer vision through a Neural Network

-First Run Create_Model with a path to your data set once the model is created use checkImage to test this cnn is designed to two classes Human and Non Human.
+First Run Create_Model with a path to your data set Pass the path to your dataset in load_human_data_set(), this function is being called in the main function Once the model is created use checkImage to test
+This cnn is designed to two classes Human and Non Human.
 Sorry I couldnt upload the joblib file which stored the model